janelia-flyem/buildem/README.md

 * The instructions are very OS-specific and require some knowledge of builds.
 * The process might break and at least has to be modified if the developer lacks root privileges or the ability to install to conventional directories like /usr/local.
 This occurs when installing on the Janelia cluster.

-The FlyEM build system is predicated on some basic assertions:
+Buildem is predicated on some basic assertions:

 * Developer attention should be minimized since developer time is very expensive compared to freely available computer time.
 * Disk space is cheap and plentiful.